Monetary Policy

 10-Year Treasury Yield

 In plain termsThe 10-year Treasury yield sets the floor for mortgage rates.
-At 4.37%, a 30-year fixed mortgage likely costs around 6.8–6.9% — meaning a $400,000 home loan runs approximately $2,619–$2,641 per month in principal and interest.
-The modest decline in yields is a mild positive for prospective homebuyers.
-If the market's growing expectation of a July 29 cut materializes, mortgage rates could drift meaningfully lower heading into the fall.
+At 4.55%, a 30-year fixed mortgage likely costs around 7.0–7.2% — meaning a $400,000 home loan runs approximately $2,660–$2,710 per month in principal and interest.
+The 30-year Treasury is now at 5.05%.
+With hike odds jumping to 25% for the July 29 FOMC meeting, borrowing costs are moving higher, not lower — and that pressure will be felt in mortgages, home equity lines, and auto loans.

 Consumer Activity